 Where?
 Calle Bolivar 425, Arequipa

 How much?
-A meal for two with tea set us back about 70 soles (£16/ $21) It’s not cheap but really worth the extra money.
+A meal for two with tea set us back about 70 soles (£16/ $21) It’s not cheap by Peruvian standards but really worth the extra money.

 Arequipa has one of the most beautiful main squares in Peru.
 Why not stroll around and admire the Cathedral that’s so big it takes up a whole block?
 You can also relax on the shaded benches, people watch and admire the chalky white architecture so unique to Arequipa.
 Do as the Peruvian’s do.. take a seat and let life flow by.